moshinhoabadi/Causal-Inference-Project/README.md

 # Causal-Inference-Project

-This is the repository that holds our project of the "Introduction to Causal Inference" course given by Dr. Uri Shalit and Mr. Rom Gutman.
+This is the repository that holds our project for "Introduction to Causal Inference" course, given by Dr. Uri Shalit and Mr. Rom Gutman.

-In the project we tried to determine the affect of holding the ball in the first half of a football match on the amount of shots on target in the second half of the match.
+In this project, we tried to determine the effect of holding the ball in the first half of a football match on the amount of shots on target in the second half of the match.

 ## The data